PUBLIC LIBRARY COLLECTION GUIDELINES FOR A STATE AND LOCAL LAW COLLECTION

 DESCRIPTION: Court decisions are generally published for cases that make it to the appellate level.
 Only a few states will publish trial court decisions.
 Once a case is published it is then arranged chronologically in books called reporters.
 State cases can be an expensive set to maintain, depending upon whether you can buy your state cases directly from your state government (generally less expensive) or whether you go through a commercial vendor.

 INTERNET: More and more states are putting their cases on the internet, though retrospective coverage is generally not good.
-Again, as with the statutes, you could go to the site called Washlaw , and see if your state cases are listed there.
+Again, as with the statutes, you could go to the site called Legal Information Institute, and see if your state cases are listed there.

 RESEARCH TIP: In order to determine if a case is still good law, you must perform a process called Shepardizing or KeyCiting.
 This process will tell you the subsequent history of your case, and will tell you how later courts have treated your case.
-To do this, you can either purchase set of Shepard’s Citators (available in paper or CD-Rom) for the case series you are interested in, or you can have the patron Shepardize on the Internet at the Matthew Bender site.
+To do this, you can either purchase set of Shepard’s Citators (available in paper) for the case series you are interested in.
 To Shepardize on the internet, the cost is $4.95 per cite.
 The paper set may be cost prohibitive for the amount of times your patrons may use it.
-Patrons should be referred to a local public law library or to the Matthew Bender site at http://www.bender.com .
+Patrons should be referred to a local public law library to Shepardize.
 Instructions on how to Shepardize are listed on the updating page.
-KeyCite is available through the internet at http://www.keycite.com for a cost of $3/75 per citation.

 DESCRIPTION: Counties and cities within your area will publish ordinances (sometimes called codes).
 These will be helpful for your patrons to have because they contain laws on everything from traffic offenses to snow removal (unless you are in a sunny climate).
 The best way to find out who publishes your local codes or ordinances is to contact the city/county recorder or attorney and ask them.